ck852/Data-Analysis-GUI/README.md

 https://github.com/ck852/patchbatch/issues

+**Note that this software is currently in beta.
+There may be bugs and irregularities that were not seen in development.
+You are encouraged to validate your initial results against a trusted data analysis program such as WinWCP to ensure that all data processing modules are functioning as expected.**

 ## Introduction

 Welcome to PatchBatch!
 The purpose of this program is to streamline electrophysiology data analysis workflows by enabling batch-analysis of data files that share the same analysis parameters.
 I developed this after growing impatient with the long, tedious workflows that require defining the same parameters repeatedly for every file, followed by further rote transformations that could be defined algorithmically.
 This is typically a repetitive process that, while not technically complicated, requires extended periods of focus to do reproducibly without errors.
 I developed this program because I wanted to conserve this cognitive effort for more worthy downstream processes including data interpretation and further experiments.